-Massachusetts state Sens.
-Diana DiZoglio and Cindy Friedman and Kentucky state Rep. Attica Scott discussed their careers in politics and political advocacy, as well as their perspectives on political engagement — particularly at the state level — in conversation with the students from ENACT courses around the United States.
+Massachusetts State Senators Diana DiZoglio and Cindy Friedman and Kentucky State Representative Attica Scott discussed their careers in politics and political advocacy, as well as their perspectives on political engagement — particularly at the state level — in conversation with the students from ENACT courses around the United States.

 April 5, 2019

 ENACT has affiliated with the CivXNow coalition, a task foce that aims to prepare youth across America to be active participants of civic life.
 They support civic education through advocacy and investment.
 ENACT joins a cohort of over 100 member organizations, academic and research institutions, and other supporters from across the political spectrum.

 ENACT has been awarded a Multi-Institutional Innovation Project grant by Bringing Theory to Practice.
 The award will support ENACT's work engaging undergraduates across the Unites States directly in the process of state legislative change.